QishuaiWen/CBSA/README.md

 <p align="center"> <img src="assets/CBT_arch.png" width="800px"/> <br> <em>Contract-and-Broadcast Transformer (CBT) and Contract-and-Broadcast Self-Attention (CBSA).</em> </p>

  More will be released in a few days — stay tuned!

+ ## News
+🎉 Our paper has been accepted to NeurIPS 2025 as a Spotlight!